 Indiana Military Divorce Attorney

 When you are going through a divorce, you want to focus on defending your assets, protecting the best interests of your children, and starting over.
 You don’t want the additional headache of the additional considerations you must account for if you are a member of the U.S. military.
-Fortunately, the skilled Indianapolis divorce lawyers at Eskew Law have experience with formulating settlement agreements that conform with military law and can assist you with negotiating assets involved with your military service, such as retirement accounts.
+Fortunately, the skilled Indianapolis divorce lawyers at Eskew Law, LLC have experience with formulating settlement agreements that conform with military law and can assist you with negotiating assets involved with your military service, such as retirement accounts.

 Military divorces function similarly to regular divorces.
 However, special laws pertain to the distribution of assets for military members that confuse and convolute the process.
 In addition, if certain rules and procedures are not followed, the armed forces will refuse to honor the divorce decree or settlement agreement as it pertains to the division of assets associated with military service, such as pensions.
-Eskew Law has worked with countless Indiana military families and understands how stressful and trying a divorce can be for your family.
+Eskew Law, LLC has worked with countless Indiana military families and understands how stressful and trying a divorce can be for your family.
 We will utilize our knowledge, training, and experience to help the divorce process go as smoothly as possible so you can concentrate on your children and start a new life.
-To discuss how we can assist with your military divorce, call Eskew Law at (317) 974-0177 now for a consultation.
+To discuss how we can assist with your military divorce, call Eskew Law, LLC at (317) 974-0177 now for a consultation.